 (7) Other services - any other services and resources, including case management, reasonable accommodations for individuals with disabilities, that the Murfreesboro Housing Authority determines to be appropriate in assisting families to achieve economic independence and self-sufficiency.

+Projects that are in census tracts with a poverty rate of 20 percent or less.
 In this case the cap becomes the greater of 25 units or 40%

+Projects previously subject to certain federal rent restrictions or receiving another type of long-term housing subsidy provided by HUD.

 6. Site Selection Standards